|

 -

-First, the middle is located by adding the array subscript
+First, find the middle of the array by adding the array subscript

-of the first character to the subscript of the last character and dividing
+of the first value to the subscript of the last value and dividing

 by two: (0 + 9) / 2 = 4

-5. Integer division is used to arrive at element 4 as the middle.
+Integer division is used to arrive at the 4th

 -

 comes before 77.
-We know that 77 exists in that portion of the array to the
+We know that 77 will be in that portion of the array to the

 right of 52.
-We need to find the middle of the right portion of the array
+We now find the middle of the right portion of the array

 -

-Element 7 holds the integer 89, which comes after 77, so we
+The 7th subscript holds the integer 89, which comes after 77.

 -